madewithlove/htaccess-cli/README.md

 composer require --dev madewithlove/htaccess-cli
 ```

-Composer will install htaccess-cli's executable in its bin-dir which defaults to vendor/bin.
+Composer will install htaccess-cli's executable in its bin-dir, which defaults to vendor/bin.

 ### Global installation